Why Do French Bulldogs Fart So Much? Causes & Solutions

 While this doesn’t happen to all Frenchies, and it’s not always so regular, a lot of times it is, and the smell can be so bad you really may think there is a bigger issue.
 Knowing why may help you, as a pet owner, feel a little bit better about it.

-Istock 645328712
+iStock 645328712

 Gas